Equestrian Magazine Reviews of Coachman

 Nowadays we slide behind our car’s steering wheel, or maybe into our usual seat on the commuter train or an aisle seat on the airplane, and can hardly dream of the coaches that were the heartbeat of travel in England two centuries ago.
 Coachman puts us squarely into early Victorian times, as George Davenport hops up on the box and sets off his four-in-hand team to thunder along the mail route.
 George cuts a dashing figure as a handsome, well-dressed young man who moves among gentry and stable lads alike.
 One of the ‘Knights of the road’ of the early nineteenth century.
 Well-placed trade and period colloquialisms give us the ‘gigs and phaetons’ over the ‘cobbles,’ the ‘off-wheeler’ and the ‘brake-shoe,’ let us observe men ‘foxed’ with drink, and feel the heat of ‘touching a Lucifer to the kindling.’

-emerges.
-He is initially fortunate to get on with William Chaplin, the titan
+travel emerges.
+He is initially fortunate to get on with William

-and the unwanted attentions of Mr. Chaplin’s sexually-curious daughter.
+attentions of Mr. Chaplin’s sexually-curious daughter.
+George’s world is

-George’s world is vivid: the underbelly of hand-to-mouth existence for
+vivid: the underbelly of hand-to-mouth existence for commoners of the

-commoners of the time is not spared, the pageantry of the Mail Coach Procession,
+time is not spared, the pageantry of the Mail Coach Procession, and the

 Feb 27, 2019